-As of June 30, 2020, the District had \$11,708,985 in long term debt as reported in the statement of net position.
+As of June 30, 2021, the District had \$13,827,365 in long term debt as reported in the statement of net position.
 The District's net increase is due to GASB Requirements and principal payments made during the fiscal year.
-The District also has one certificate of participation, proceeds of which were used to make park improvements.
-The District has an outstanding mower lease and a copier lease agreement that began in December 2015.
+The District also has one loan, proceeds of which were used to make park improvements.
+The District has an outstanding copier lease agreement that began in December 2015.